Scott Levine

 This was not the first time that Levine had run into problems with the law.
-Before Snipermail.com, Levine was a principal owner of a company called Friendly Power.
-On July 17, 1998, the Securities and Exchange Commission obtained an order halting on-going sales of unregistered Friendly Power Company securities by three Florida boiler rooms and a group of Florida companies.
+Before Snipermail.com, he was a principal owner of a company called Friendly Power.
+On July 17, 1998, the Securities and Exchange Commission obtained an order halting ongoing sales of unregistered Friendly Power Company securities by three Florida boiler rooms and a group of Florida companies.
 The SEC alleged that the defendants fraudulently sold about $5 million of unregistered securities to approximately 300 mostly elderly investors.